blorente/decorat/wiki/stories/the_promotion.md

 "Faustus!
 You ready mate?" - I heard Jorrick shout outside, his words punctuated by his fists slamming the door.

 Of course I was ready.
-I wouldn't... *couldn't*, get to work late.
+I wouldn't -- *couldn't*, get to work late.
 Not now, not serving the Ordos.

 "Mhm..." - I answered calmly, as the door to my hab slid open.

 "About time!", he smiled.
 "That caffeine I smell?".
 I handed him a plastek cup.
 "Aha!
-Cheers.", he said, taking a big gulp.
-"Ah, that's more like it!"
+Cheers.", he said, taking a big gulp. "'mperor bless you mate!"

+I smiled.
+I certainly hoped He did.

 We started down the stairs, making our way to Level 80.
-The usual morning chill was greatly nullified by the hundreds of bodies clinking and clanking their way down the zig-zagging metal staircases of the hab-block complex.
-Thousands of these hard-cold steps covered the facade of The Grater, as the building was affectionately known.
+The usual morning chill was greatly nullified by the hundreds of bodies.
+Boots were clinking and clanking their way down the zig-zagging metal staircases of the hab-block complex.
+Thousands of these hard-cold steps covered the facade of The Grid, as the building was affectionately known.
 Still, there was never enough room in rush hour.

 Pushing and pulling, twisting and turning, we descended.
 I could feel the sweat of other people on my skin by the time we reached the station and got on the mag-tram.
-I'm sure I must have soiled someone's clothes with my caffeine on accident.
+I'm sure I must have spilled my caffeine on someone's clothes by accident.

 "So?
 How's the new office?" asked Jorrick jokingly, as we reached the platform and stopped to catch our breath.

 I smiled.
-A ThinkPod was an office as much as the underhive was a beauty complex.
+A Cognitor was an office as much as the underhive was a beauty complex.

 "You know I can't talk about it"

 "I know, I know.
-Just you've been... odd, lately.
+It's just you've been... odd, lately.
 Not that I'm complaining about the raise" he said, raising the caffeine cup.
+He smiled, but his eyes betrayed his concern.
 "I reckon you've not got some proper shut-eye in a while."

 "Mhm...".
 I finished my cup, as we hurried inside the packed carriage.
 Jorrick shrugged.

 "PLEASE ENSURE THAT ALL EXTREMITIES ARE INSIDE THE CARRIAGE AT ALL *clang*".
 The mechanized voice of the speakers got interrupted by a loud snap of the closing doors.
 With a tug, the mag-train started accelerating towards the spires.
-I stared at the grid of rockrete hab-blocks, their facades blackened by the ever-present mist of the lower hive.
+I stared at the rows of rockrete hab-blocks, their facades blackened by the ever-present mist of the lower hive.

 ---

 The train was shaking in its suspensions as it rushed through the Medicae district.
 A field of short white marble strips, no more than three stories tall, pointing to a spire of contrasting obsidian.
 The tower reached into the clouds, as if it were the arm of the hive pushing itself upright.

 "You know?
-I've always found the Fingers surprisingly similar to ThinkPods" I said, turning to Jorrick.
+I've always found the Fingers surprisingly similar to a Cognitor" I said, turning to Jorrick.
+I wrangled my arm, trying to bring the cup to my lips in the packed carriage.

-"Huh, I can see it.
-Bugger!
-Now not even //TODO Pod disease will let you get away from the damn things."
+"Huh, I can see it."
+He paused for a bit, as if digesting the epiphany "Bugger!
+Now not even the nuts will let you get away from the damn things."

-"You do know that most people heal from //TODO Pod disease".
+"You do know that most people heal from Pod Disease".
+I finally got the cup to my lips, barely spilling anything.

 "The voices stop alright, but that ain't 'healing' in my book.
-I reckon they built them so low so that us poor ninkers won't die when we jump off.
+Like putting a jackhammer to your head.
+I reckon they built the Fingers so low so that us poor ninkers won't die if we jump off.
 They don't care about your broken back, if your mind's still sharp."

 He did have a point.
-Just like //TODO Pod disease affected everyone differently, it was hard to predict what the cleanses would do to workers that ended up in the Fingers.
+Just like Pod Disease affected everyone differently, it was hard to predict what the resets would do to the souls that ended up in the Fingers.
+Still, Jorrick was raising his voice.

-//TODO Character doubt.
+I looked around the carriage; nobody seemed to be notice.

-As the train made its way up the rings of //TODO: Hive name, we saw a couple of urban fliers zoom past in the opposite direction.
-They were painted in arbites bronze, contrasting with the backdrop of smoky bars and neon entertainment houses of the mid-hive.
+A couple of urban fliers zoomed past the train, towards one of the Medicae buildings.
+They were painted in arbites bronze, shining bright against the black and white backdrop.

-"Bet they're going to the Graters, those ninkers."
+That didn't help Jorrick's mood.
+"Bet they're coming from the Graters, those ninkers."

 I sighed.
 They probably were, on their way to collect some poor soul.
 "They are fulfilling their duty, just like you and me."

 "Ha!
 Cleaning up the mess of the Mechanicum?
 Some job that is."

 "Shush!
 Don't speak like that!"

-There were people staring at this point.
+Now people were starting to lift their heads.

 "It just ain't right!
-How long do you think till one of those ThinkPods drives _you_ nuts?"
+How long do you think till one of those ThinkPods drives _you_ nuts?
+Talk about the Emperor all you want, but I see what they're doing to you."

 "Jorrick!"
 I was the one shouting now.

 "I know, I know."
-His tone softened, suddenly realizing the averting gazes of his fellow citizens.
+His tone softened, suddenly realizing he had crossed a line.
 "Just worry abot my caffeine supply, is all".

 He raised his cup and smiled, and I couldn't help but do the same.
-I looked out the window.
+I looked out the window, and couldn't help but wonder.

+How long indeed?

 ---

-//NOTE: Jorrick has magically dissappeared here.

 Finally, the mag-tram arrived at its final destination.
 The crowd started pouring out of the carriage, filling the narrow streets that led to the worker's entrance of the Grand Archive.
 After a brief stop to find a bin to dispose of my cup, I took out my ID pass and made my way to the lines forming at the entrance gates.